Take a closer look at both to see what benefits one medication may offer over the other.

 Always tell your doctor about all the drugs, herbs, and vitamins you take.
 Prilosec and Nexium can interact with other medications you might be taking.

 The U.S. Food and Drug Administration (FDA) has issued a warning that the drug in Prilosec reduces the effectiveness of the blood thinner clopidogrel (Plavix).
-You should not take the two drugs together.
-Other PPIs are not included in the warning because they have not been tested for this action.
+You shouldn’t take the two drugs together.
+Other PPIs aren’t included in the warning because they haven’t been tested for this action.

 These drugs should not be taken with either Nexium or Prilosec:

 Other drugs can interact with Nexium or Prilosec, but may still be taken with either drug.
-Tell your doctor if you take any of these drugs:
+Tell your doctor if you take any of these drugs so they can evaluate your risk:

 - antifungal drugs